DinahK-2SO/ms_windows_storage_pickers_test_app/README.md

 1. Display the files in dialog in List/Thumbnail mode based on ViewMode config

-    If set asList, should display the files in list mode
+    If set as List, should display the files in list mode

-    If set asThumbnail, should display the files in mode.
+    If set as Thumbnail, should display the files in mode.

-1. If not specified, ???
+1. If not specified, default to ViewMode.List

 ## SuggestedFileName
 ### Common Behaviors of UWP and New Pickers